greenrobot/EventBus/README.md

 Add EventBus to your project
 ----------------------------
 EventBus is available on Maven Central.
 Please ensure that you are using the latest version by [checking here](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22de.greenrobot%22%20AND%20a%3A%22eventbus%22)

-Note: This SNAPSHOT version is only available on Sonatype's snapshot repository (https://oss.sonatype.org/content/repositories/snapshots).

 Gradle:
 ```